smartdevicelink/sdl_evolution/proposals/0215-ios-replaykit-streaming.md

 ## Potential downsides

-- ReplayKit displays an alert asking the user to allow the app to record the screen.
+* ReplayKit displays an alert asking the user to allow the app to record the screen.
 However, after the user taps this once, it will only ask again on a new app launch after a certain time window
-- The app would need to support horizontal orientation otherwise the screen would be captured in portrait
+* The app would need to support horizontal orientation otherwise the screen would be captured in portrait
-- Must be on iOS 11 or greater
+* Must be on iOS 11 or greater

 ## Impact on existing code

 * No changes to the Android library
 * The iOS library would need to alter it's code to add a flag to pick between ReplayKit streaming or the current method of streaming (possibly via the ```SDLStreamingMediaConfiguration``` ).
-Also it would need to alter SDLCarWindow.m's ```syncFrame``` method that causes the jump in CPU usage (which can be seen via the CPU profiling instrument while running an SDL enabled navigation app by filtering out system methods).
-Also the app would need to be forced in horizontal orientation.
+Additionally, it would need to alter SDLCarWindow.m's ```syncFrame``` method that causes the jump in CPU usage (which can be seen via the CPU profiling instrument while running an SDL enabled navigation app by filtering out system methods).
+The app would need to be forced in a horizontal orientation.

 ## Alternatives considered

-There are private methods that can capture the screen very efficiently, however, implementing these can get your app removed from the app store or rejected from submission by Apple.
+* There are private methods that can capture the screen very efficiently, however, implementing these can get your app removed from the app store or rejected from submission by Apple.

 * Nothing beyond keeping the original design.